slicer69/JailManager/README.md

 # JailManager

+## This project has been moved to CodeBerg: https://codeberg.org/thejessesmith/JailManager

 A Bash shell script for creating, managing, and removing jails.

 This project provides a simple shell script for creating and managing jails.
 It